-- 6.19.1 Description - 6.19.1.1 A user shall be able to send and receive non-critical messages like text, recorded voice (for example voicemail), data, pictures, video.
-Messages can be exchanged on user-to-user or a user-to-multi user level. - 6.19.2 Rationale - 6.19.2.1 There is a need to exchange information among railway users like for example: - Pictures or video from a track side maintenance employee to a controller. - An instruction for an on-board maintenance employee. - Exchange information among train staff about weather, traffic disturbances/limitations, logistics, etc. - Leaving a voice mail if a user is not available. - Information from a controller to a driver via a pre-recorded voice message. - Customer information. - 6.19.3 Users - 6.19.3.1 Any authorised user excluding members of the public. - 6.19.4 Functional attributes - 6.19.4.1 The user shall be able to create, send, receive, confirm, forward, etc messages, including predefined messages - 6.19.4.2 The user shall be able to select the recepients of a message based on different characteristics such as identity, location, status, etc. - 6.19.4.3 The system shall automatically route the message to the desired user(s). - 6.19.4.4 The user shall be able to retreive the information from the received message. - 6.19.4.5 The system shall be able to inform about the status of the messages (for example, notification of message delivered, message read, etc.). - 6.19.5 Usability criteria - 6.19.5.1 The selection of recipients of a message shall be achieved with the minimum of interaction (for example, a single button press or selection from list).
+6.19.1.1 A user shall be able to send and receive non-critical messages like text, recorded voice (for example voicemail), data, pictures, video.
+Messages can be exchanged on user-to-user or a user-to-multi user level.

+6.19.2.1 There is a need to exchange information among railway users like for example:

+- Pictures or video from a track side maintenance employee to a controller. - An instruction for an on-board maintenance employee. - Exchange information among train staff about weather, traffic disturbances/limitations, logistics, etc. - Leaving a voice mail if a user is not available. - Information from a controller to a driver via a pre-recorded voice message. - Customer information.

+6.19.4.1 The user shall be able to create, send, receive, acknowledge, forward, etc messages, including predefined messages.

+- 6.19.4.2 The user shall be able to select the recepients of a message based on different characteristics such as identity, location, status, etc. - 6.19.4.3 The system shall automatically route the message to the desired user(s). - 6.19.4.4 The user shall be able to retreive the information from the received message. - 6.19.4.5 The system shall be able to inform about the status of the messages (for example, notification of message delivered, message read, etc.). - 6.19.4.6 A user is able to subscribe and unsubscribe to/from a specific messaging channel within the messaging service in order to be be adressed by the messages delivered by this service.
+A messaging channel is for example a train staff from a specific RU or train staff of an RU on a specific station.

+- 6.19.5.1 The selection of recipients of a message shall be achieved with the minimum of interaction (for example, a single button press or selection from list).
 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.19.5.2 For predefined message the selection of the message shall be achieved with the minimum of interaction (for example, a single button press or selection from list).
-Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.19.5.3 Users receiving a message shall be presented with meaningful information about it, for example: - Functional identity of the originator. - Information relating to the location of the originator. - A simple description of incoming communication. - 6.19.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary). - 6.19.6 Related application interfaces - 6.19.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 130 included within their profile.
+Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive. - 6.19.5.3 Users receiving a message shall be presented with meaningful information about it, for example: - Functional identity of the originator. - Information relating to the location of the originator. - A simple description of incoming communication. - 6.19.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary).

+6.19.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 139 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

 8.4 Location services

 8.5 Authorisation of communication

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

 5.20 Data recording and access

-6.20 Transfer of data

-Table 130: Messaging services - related application list
+Table 139: Messaging services - related application list